-- Global Dairy Trade auction on March 5
+- The Global Dairy Trade auction in March 19

-Robin Schmahl is a commodity broker and owner of AgDairy LLC, a full-service commodity brokerage firm located in Elkhart Lake, Wis.
+Robin Schmahl is a commodity broker and owner of AgDairy LLC, a full-service commodity brokerage firm located in Elkhart Lake, Wisconsin.
 He can be reached at 877-256-3253 or through their website at www.agdairy.com.

 The thoughts expressed and the data from which they are drawn are believed to be reliable but cannot be guaranteed.
 Any opinions expressed are subject to change without notice.
 There is risk of loss in trading and my not be suitable for everyone.
 Those acting on this information are responsible for their own actions.

 This material has been prepared by an employee or agent of AgDairy LLC and is in the nature of a solicitation.
 By accepting this communication, you acknowledge and agree that you are not, and will not rely solely on this communication for making trading decisions.